terra-campaigns/arrival/_metamodels/chapterTemplate.md

 ### Fantastic locations
 - **Location** (2/h): 3 aspects for each (and a picture and/or link)
+- What is the history of your fantastic location?
+What happened here before?

 ### Important NPCs
 - **Name.** Description (put yourself in their minds), add link if a file is created